dmbarbour/awelon/AboutRDP.md

 ### The Void

 In RDP, duration coupling means our output signals must always match our input signals in duration.
 However, those signals don't always need to be accessible.
 Most RDP systems will support what is effectively a `/dev/null` partition called "void".
 Signals that enter void cannot escape; everything in the void can be eliminated as dead code.
 In most cases, of course, it would be a type error to throw linear types into the void.

+### Stateful Communication

+There is always a temptation to use an external resource as a bypass, a way to communicate outside the lines and primary structure of the language.
+In most cases, giving into this temptation is a bad thing.

+Awelon mitigates this temptation in two ways.
+First, Awelon supports ad-hoc data plumbing by use of hands or named stacks: when a signal is needed, a developer can get to it and take or copy the signal, often with less effort than it would take to set up shared state.
+Second, Awelon supports promises by use of fractional types: developers can "promise" a signal into existence then later fulfill it.

+However, stateful communication can be useful.
+And RDP is good at it.

+Stateful communication is useful for:

+* occasionally offline systems and disruption tolerance (like e-mail)
+* open systems where the audience is unknown (like a website)
+* open systems where the contributors are unknown (like a bulletin board)
+* cases where we must time-share limited resources - e.g. we need task queues for printers
+* cases where we don't know how long work will take - e.g. for ray-tracing or searching a filesystem

+RDP is good at stateful communication because:

+* vigilantly observe for changes in state, react immediately
+* easily observe *multiple* states, react when all are appropriate
+* easily support multiple observers, without update ordering issues
+* support for speculative evaluation of states; anticipation of change
+* external state enables orthogonal persistence by default

+RDP was initially designed to support [publish-subscribe](http://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) systems in a resilient, consistent, scalable manner.
+RDP is effective for integrating collaborative state: [blackboard system](http://en.wikipedia.org/wiki/Blackboard_system), [tuple spaces](http://en.wikipedia.org/wiki/Tuple_space), or even modeling ad-hoc [workflow patterns](http://en.wikipedia.org/wiki/Workflow_patterns).

+Awelon further augments RDP by supporting exclusive state via the uniqueness source.
+Developers can enforce that certain state is one-to-one, one-to-many, or many-to-one.

+### Modeling Events

+Events in RDP are awkward and discouraged.
+RDP does not directly express 'instantaneous' events.
+There are [many reasons](http://awelonblue.wordpress.com/2012/07/01/why-not-events/) for this, but those reasons don't make events any less awkward.
+Events might exist due to integrating with certain event-triggered sensors, or modeling event-based simulations or video-games.

+In general, a sensor input event will be modeled as a short-lived signal, ideally based on actual timing properties.
+But if not, just choosing a fraction of a millisecond will often be sufficiently fine grained.
+RDP's dataflow is not lossy, so even a short-lived signal will be processed and integrated into state in a consistent manner.

+To model events in a stateful system is easiest if you can lift the event into some sort of intermediate state for integration.
+E.g. create a tuple representing that a character was entered in a text area, and allow that tuple to be integrated with the text by some other agent.

+If that doesn't work, events can always be modeled with a state trick:

+* if the event is not recorded as having been delivered, we deliver
+* while delivering, after small delay, we record event as delivered
+* old events are cleared from history after a few seconds

+If there is some sort of event acknowledgement, we should prefer that instead of a local "I sent it therefore it was delivered" short-circuit.
+The 'small delay' is very important for a consistent system.
+A similar technique can also be achieved using animated state, or possibly a clock.

+#### Demand Monitors

 ## Dynamic Behaviors and Live Update